VLMEvalKit: An Open-Source Toolkit for Evaluating Large Multi-Modality Models: VLMEvalKit: Design Features

 \texttt{ [ \\ dict(type='image', value='path or url of the image'), \\ dict(type='image', value='path or url of the image'), \\ dict(type='text', value='Please list all the objects that appear in the above images.') \\ ]}

-Currently, a multi-modal message primarily incorporates \texttt{image} and \texttt{text} modalities.
+Currently, a multi-modal message primarily incorporates \texttt{image}, \texttt{video} and \texttt{text} modalities.
 The format, however, is extensible and can accommodate additional modalities such as audio or point clouds.

+Beyond conventional image-text evaluation, the toolkit has significantly expanded its scope to accommodate the rapid evolution of multi-modality learning.
+We have introduced comprehensive support for specialized domains, including Document/OCR/Chart analysis (e.g., SciDocBench, ChartX), Safety \& Bias evaluation, and Medical/Scientific reasoning (e.g., MedQ-Bench, SGI-Bench).

+Furthermore, keeping pace with the latest trends in Agentic AI and Omni-modal understanding, VLMEvalKit now provides robust evaluation pipelines for Spatial/GUI grounding and Video understanding.
+Benchmarks such as OSWorld-G, DA-2K, Video-MME-v2, and VideoMMMU are fully integrated, enabling developers to rigorously evaluate LMMs on complex, dynamic agentic environments and long-context video tasks.

-\textbf{LMMs. } VLMEvalKit supports over 200 LMMs, including both commercial APIs and open-source models.
+\textbf{LMMs. } VLMEvalKit supports over 450 LMMs, including both commercial APIs (\eg, GPT, Gemini, and Claude) and open-source models (\eg, InternVL series, QwenVL series, and Kimi).
 A unified \texttt{.generate()} interface has been implemented for all LMMs, which accepts a multi-modal message as input and returns the response string.
 For LMMs that are limited to processing a single image-text pair, the concatenated text messages and the first image are adopted as the default input.
 To provide flexibility for LMM developers, the \texttt{.generate()} interface also includes \texttt{dataset\_name} as an additional argument.
 An LMM can optionally implement its own \texttt{.build\_prompt()} interface to construct custom multi-modal messages, and determine whether to utilize custom multi-modal messages based on the \texttt{dataset\_name} flag.
 The unified interface eases the process of comprehensive evaluation.
 Each newly supported LMM / benchmark can be directly evaluated with all existing benchmarks / LMMs.

 \textbf{Multi-modal Inference. } To expedite the multi-modal inference, we support parallelized inference for both commercial APIs, leveraging Python's \texttt{multiprocessing}, and open-source models, which are distributed in parallel across multiple GPUs.
-Additionally, we have implemented a robust inference process so that an interrupted inference process can be resumed with minimal costs of repeated calculation or API calls.
+For some popular open-source LMMs (like Qwen Series, InternVL Series), we have supported vLLM / LMDeploy to accelerate the inference with full utilization of resources.
+Furthermore, VLMEvalKit adopts a unified evaluation entry point: the previously separate \texttt{run\_api.py} has been merged into \texttt{run.py} through an \texttt{--api-mode} flag, so that API-based and locally hosted models share the same command-line interface, configuration path, and judge-model arguments.
+The same launch also supports sequential inference across all datasets and parallel evaluation, allowing a model to be assessed over many benchmarks with a single command while the comparatively lightweight scoring stage runs concurrently.